nutrixpos/docs/getting_started.md

 VUE_APP_ZITADEL_CLIENT_ID=<Project ID from last step>
 ```

-### 5. Configure pos api (backend) auth against zitadel
+### 4. Configure pos api (backend) auth against zitadel
-Open zitadel console and create a new "API" project, in the configuration section, add a new key and download it to `devops/pos_mnt/zitadel-key.json`
+Open zitadel console and create a new "API" app inside the nutrix, in the configuration section, add a new key and download it to `devops/pos_mnt/zitadel-key.json`

-### 6. Configure autostarting
+### 5. Configure autostarting

 ::: info
 For **Windows** users !